verhas/javageci/REFERENCE.md

 to write generated code to it and the code will be written into the file named in the argument at the end of the execution unless the code was already there and did not change.

-Since new source code most of the time is generated in the same directory where the other source code is the `fileName` is relative to the file name of the source the `newSource()` was invoked on.
+Since the new source code, most of the time is generated in the same directory where the other source code is the `fileName` is relative to the file name of the source the `newSource()` was invoked on.

 There is also a version of the method that accepts two arguments: `newSource(Source.Set set, String fileName)`.
 This can be used when the generated code has to be in a different source set than the one containing the information the generator reads.
-Even in this case the directories will be relative to the `source` just in the different source set.
-For example there is the file `com/javax0/javageci/Bean.xml` in the source set starting in directory `src/main/resources/`.
+Even in this case, the directories will be relative to the `source` just in the different source set.
+For example, there is the file `com/javax0/javageci/Bean.xml` in the source set starting in directory `src/main/resources/`.
 It contains some description of the bean the generator has to generate.
 There is another source set defined with the name `"mainSource"` in the directory `src/main/java`.
 Calling `source.newSource(set("mainSource"),"Bean.java")` will create the file `src/main/java/com/javax0/javageci/Bean.java`.

-Code will only be generated only if the global or a named segment was initialized, opened during code generation.
+The code will only be generated only if the global or a named segment was initialized, opened during code generation.
 If the source was only used to read information and no segment was opened then the file will not be touched by the framework.